valentingarnier/onlineResume/content/home/experience.md

     location: Lausanne
     date_start: '2021-02-22'
     date_end: ''
-    description: Helping students to succeed the course and the professor to have a better organization.
+    description: Help the teacher with teaching material and help students to succeed the course by leading exercise sessions.
+The course has over 250 students.

   - title: Communication Assistant
     company: EPFL-IC